casparderksen/architecture/README.md

 We want domain and JPA entities to be consistent and valid at all times.
 Therefore, REST adapters use DTOs as separate input and output models.
-DTOs and JAXs parameters must always be validated.
+DTOs and JAX-RS parameters must always be validated.

 ## Java frameworks for data mapping